James Price Point

 James Price Point, 50km north of Broome on one of the world’s most pristine coastlines, was the proposed site for the largest gas processing plant in the world.
 If approved, it would have opened up the floodgates to industrial development on a scale never seen before in northern Australia.
 To find out how the campaign successfully protected this special part of the Kimberley coast, go here.

-Woodside Petroleum and the WA Premier want to turn Broome into an oil and gas town by building gas refineries on the coast at James Price Point (JPP), 40km north of Cable Beach.
+Woodside Petroleum and the WA Premier wanted to turn Broome into an oil and gas town by building gas refineries on the coast at James Price Point (JPP), 50km north of Cable Beach.

-Woodside Petroleum has joint venture partners Shell, MIMI, Petrochina and BP in the project who are reluctant to go to the Kimberley but have been forced into it by the WA Premier and Federal Minister Martin Ferguson.
+Woodside Petroleum has joint venture partners Shell, MIMI, Petrochina and BP in the project who were reluctant to go to the Kimberley but were forced into it by the WA Premier and Federal Minister Martin Ferguson.

-Analysis by economic analysts JP Morgan and Citigroup has shown that the main advantage of going to JPP versus existing facilities in the Pilbara is that gas processing could start 3 years quicker – but delays are already whittling away at this timeframe.
+Analysis by economic analysts JP Morgan and Citigroup showed that the main advantage of going to JPP versus existing facilities in the Pilbara is that gas processing could start 3 years quicker – but delays whittled away at this timeframe.

-New gas refineries and an industrial port in the Kimberley would lead to heavy industry proliferating across one of the world’s largest intact natural areas:
+New gas refineries and an industrial port in the Kimberley would have led to heavy industry proliferating across one of the world’s largest intact natural areas: